Bruges to Paris E-Bike & Boat

 Comfort Class Barge

-The MPS Zwaantje, which means "Little Swan", is a wonderful comfort class barge.
+Formerly called the Zwaantje, the Clair d’Etoile (meaning "Starlight") is a lovely passenger barge.
 The boat has 10 cabins with twin beds and 2 cabins with double beds.
-A large common room with heating, air conditioning, large panoramic windows, a restaurant area, lounge corner, and a small bar are on the upper deck.
+A large common room with heating, air conditioning, large panoramic windows, a restaurant area, lounge corner, and a small bar are located on the upper deck.
 Read More

 Comfort Class Barge